Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 ## Practice

 1. Deviations from Policy.
-None.
+None currently in place.

 1. Client facing capabilities.

+    1. We offer UDP and TCP DNS on port 53 on (insert IP address)
-    1. We offer DNS-over-TLS on (insert IP address) as specified in RFC7858.
+    1. We offer DNS-over-TLS as specified in RFC7858 on (insert IP address).
 It is available on port 853 and port 443.
 We also implement RFC7766.
         1. The DoT authentication name used is (insert domain name).
 No TLSA records are available for this domain name.